Menu

 Our Mission & History

-Souffles Monde/Anfas al-‘alam follows in the footsteps of Souffles, which fifty years ago, was a flagship journal of the pan-African and Third World Left.
-Our hope is to use this august publication as a platform for academic exchange across Africa.
-From its modest base in Rabat, this cultural review sought to liberate North Africa from colonial paradigms and nativist thinking, and put forth a new discourse of Tri-Continentalism and Afro-Arab cosmopolitanism.
+Souffles Monde – as the new online magazine is called - follows in the footsteps of Souffles/Anfas, which fifty years ago, was a flagship journal of the pan-African and Third World Left.
+As the founding editors (Hisham Aidi, Aomar Boum, Brahim El Guabli and Zakia Salime), our hope is to make Souffles a platform for academic exchange across Africa.
+Souffles/Anfas sought to liberate North Africa from colonial paradigms and nativist thinking, and put forth a new discourse of Tri-Continentalism and Afro-Arab cosmopolitanism.
 The journal would go on to connect a range of discourses and literatures: the editors would put Frantz Fanon and the authors of Présence Africaine into dialogue with Arab nationalist poets, bringing proponents of Third World Cinema into conversation with theorists of the Bolivian and Vietnamese revolutions.
 For six years, this publication would publish political commentary and literature in French and Arabic.
-Our time is different from the 1970s when Laâbi and Serfaty had to pay for their right to intellectual freedom with political disappearance, torture, and lengthy jail periods.
-In resurrecting Souffles, we are not striving to resurrect the mother-journal but rather envisioning to build off of this history to put the broader North Africa into dialogue with itself and the wider world.
+In resurrecting Souffles, our aim is to build on this history to put North Africa into dialogue with itself and the wider world.

 Read more about the Editorial Committee.